 Museum Hosts American Indian Heritage Event

-Scores of American Indian dancers will fill the plaza outside the N.C.
-Museum of History in Raleigh at noon Saturday, Nov.
-20.
+The 17th Annual American Indian Heritage Celebration at the N.C.
+Museum of History in Raleigh will be held Saturday, Nov.
+17.

 More like this story